-In the event of the employee not being satisfied with the answer provided, the employee will advise their supervisor who will arrange a meeting with their Manager (same procedure as Stage one paragraph 2).
+In the event of the employee not being satisfied with the answer provided, the employee will advise their supervisor who will arrange a meeting with the General Manager and/or the Workers Committee (same procedure as Stage one paragraph 2).
 All relevant facts shall be clearly recorded.